palasthotel/turntable/README.md

 On every client, extract and upload *turntable* to `sites/all/libraries/turntable`.
 Extract and upload *turntable-drupal* to `sites/all/modules/turntable`.
 Temporarily turn off cron.
-Install and enable "Turntable Client" in the Modules section of the administration interface.
+Install and enable "Turntable Client" in the modules section of the administration interface.
 Clear Drupal's cache.

 In the configuration (admin/config/turntable-client/settings), set the URL of